ncatlab/nlab-content/pages/3130.md

 ## Idea

 The **Chern character** of a [[generalized (Eilenberg-Steenrod) cohomology]] theory is a canonical morphism from the generalized cohomology to ordinary ([[Eilenberg-MacLane spectrum|Eilenberg Mac-Lane]]) real cohomology.
-When thought of in the refinement to [[differential cohomology]] and thinking of a cocycle in differential cohomology as a generalization of a [[connection on a bundle]], the Chern-character is the map that sends a generalized connection to its [[curvature]] characteristic classes.
+When thought of in the refinement to [[differential cohomology]] and thinking of a cocycle in differential cohomology as a generalization of a [[connection on a bundle]], the Chern-character is the map that sends a generalized connection to its [[curvature characteristic form]].

 More in detail, for every [[generalized (Eilenberg-Steenrod) cohomology]] theory given by a [[spectrum]] $E$, there is a canonical [[natural isomorphism]] from the rationalized $E$-cohomology to ordinary (Eilenberg-MacLane) cohomology with coefficients in the rationalized [[homotopy group]]s of $E$: